On differentiability of volume time functions: The derivative of

 \section{The derivative of $\tpm$}

-In this section we show that the functions $\tpm$ are differentiable for suitably chosen $\varphi$.
+In this section we assume that $(\mcM,g)$ is a globally hyperbolic spacetime and show that the functions $\tpm$, as defined in equation~\eqref{17XI12.1}, are differentiable for suitably chosen $\varphi$.
 We consider only $\tp$, the result for $\tf$ follows by changing time-orientation.
 We will always assume that $\varphi$ is continuous and non-negative.
 We start by assuming that $\varphi$ has compact support.

-Let $ p\in\mcM, $ and let $\gamma \colon \R\to\mcM$ be any $h$-arc length parametrised curve passing through $p=\gamma(0)$.
+Let $ p\in\mcM, $ and let \bel{8XI14.5} \gamma \colon \R\to\mcM \ee be any future-directed, timelike $h$-arc length parametrised curve passing through $p=\gamma(0)$.
 Choose a $g$-orthonormal frame at $p$, and parallel-propagate the frame along $\gamma$.
 This defines $g$-orthonormal frames $\{e_\mu(s)\}$ at $\gamma(s)$.
-We will say that $g$-geodesics at different points of $\gamma$ are \emph{pointing in the same direction\/} if the frame components of their initial velocities in the frame $\{e_\mu (s)\}$ coincide.
-Then, for $p$ in the image of $\gamma$, the generators of $\zJ^-(p)$ starting in the same direction form a one-parameter family of half-geodesics depending upon $s$.
+We will say that $g$-geodesics at different points of $\gamma$ are \emph{pointing in the same direction\/} if the frame components of their initial velocities in the frame $\{e_\mu (s)\}$ coincide, i.e. if their tangent vectors at $\gamma$ are parallel transports of each other along $\gamma$.
+Then, for each generator of $\zJ^-(p)$, we may associate a family of half-geodesics, parametrised by $s \in \R$, that emanate from the point $\gamma(s)$ with initial tangent vector pointing in the same direction as the chosen generator.
 Thus, points on neighbouring light-cones with vertices on $\gamma$ can be obtained by flowing along the associated Jacobi fields.
 This explains the construction that follows.